 “Do you have the patience to wait till your mud settles and the water is clear?” ~ Lao Tzu

-Astrology can be cryptic, vague, and subject to interpretation — it’s true.
-That said, there are some celestial conventions you can take to the bank whether you believe in astrology or not.
-Many a skeptic has been swayed by observing the effects of Mercury retrograde, and has come to respect the tiny planet’s power to delay, cause communication malfunctions, and render well-laid plans null and void.
-Summer, 2018 is a veritable minefield of retrogrades, with five planets in apparent backward motion by August and more coming in the Fall.
+Astrology can be cryptic and subject to interpretation.
+That said, there are some celestial conventions you can take to the bank whether you believe or not.
+Many a skeptic has been swayed by the effects of Mercury Rx, coming to respect the tiny planet’s power to delay and render well-laid plans null and void.
+2018 is a veritable minefield of retrogrades, with five planets in apparent backward motion by August and more coming in the Fall.

 - Mercury: 26 July to 19 August